darsain/sly/README.md

 - jQuery 1.7+

-Thats it.
-You don't need 200kB of jQuery-UI to Sly :)

 #### Compatibility

 Works everywhere, even in IE6+ abominations, but that is a complete accident :) IE 6-7 are not officially supported.